Nasz Przegląd Warszawa

-In lieu of the availablility of 20th century Warszawa vital records, the Warszawa Research Group is currently indexing the death notices and memorial service notices from the Polish-language Jewish periodical Nasz Przegląd (“Our Review”).
+In lieu of the availability of 20th century Warszawa vital records, the Warszawa Research Group has indexed the death notices and memorial service notices from the Polish-language Jewish periodical Nasz Przegląd (“Our Review”).

 Nasz Przegląd was a Polish-language Zionist newspaper, published daily in Warszawa from March 1923 until August 1939.

 The vast majority of the death notices are for Warszawa residents.
 However, there were also notices for people in other cities in Poland, as well as in other countries.
 It is believed that the out-of-country notices were usually for people whose original residence was Warszawa, or who had family living in Warszawa at the time that the notice was published.
 Out-of-country notices were published for people living in places such as the United States, Palestine, Sweden and Canada.

 Availability: The Nasz Przegląd issues from July 1937 through August 1939 are available at the New York Public Library [call number: *ZY-*P43] (12 reels).
 The YIVO Library has issues for 1923-1939 [call number Y-96-1543.1-137]; and Harvard's Lamont Library also has the 1923-1939 issues [call # Film NC 435] (39 reels).
 Copies are also available at The National Library of Israel in Jerusalem [call # PV 3236].
 Nasz Przeglad is now available online at Polona and is sourced from the Bibliotecka Naradowa in Warszawa.
 The Warszawa Research Group has begun to link the Nasz Przeglad images to the search results.
 Link images will show the words “Click for page image” on the line of the search results.

 |1925||Jan - Dec||797|

 |1928||Jan - Dec||966|